︎

 in collaboration with faire

-Renovation and restructuration of an existing 280 m2 house along the Seine, renovation of the accessory dweling unit and the exterior spaces
+Renovation and restructuring of an existing 280 m2 house along the river Seine, as well as the refurbishment of the accessory dwelling unit and outdoor spaces

 AMITER